ndlib/marble-blueprints/docs/iiif-image-service.md

 This will create a CodePipeline that will monitor Github for changes and deploy those changes to a test stack, then to a production stack, so it expects the two different image-service stacks above to exist.

 ![iiif-image-service-cd-pipeline.png](iiif-image-service-cd-pipeline.png)
 Before you begin see https://developer.github.com/v3/auth/#via-oauth-tokens for how to generate an OAuth token for use with these pipelines.
+Make sure your token provides the `public_repo` scope.

 ```console
 aws cloudformation deploy \